And our Clinical Evidence Taskforce makes a firm recommendation against Vitamin D analogues.

 From March 29-April 25, visits were 53% lower than the corresponding period in 2019.
 At the same time however, the number of visits requiring hospitalisation did not decrease.
 This meant the percentage of ED visits for child abuse and neglect that ended in hospitalisation increased significantly across all age groups.

-“This pattern might reflect decreased health care–seeking for other medical complaints or a need to seek medical care because of persistence or worsening of child abuse and neglect,” the authors wrote.
+âThis pattern might reflect decreased health careâseeking for other medical complaints or a need to seek medical care because of persistence or worsening of child abuse and neglect,â the authors wrote. - Do not use vitamin D analogues for the treatment of COVID-19, says Australiaâs National COVID-19 Clinical Evidence Taskforce.

 In its latest update, the taskforce said there was currently limited evidence about the effect of vitamin D analogues on outcomes from COVID-19 in adults.
-They also advised against use of combined metabolic cofactor supplementation for COVID-19 treatment.
+They also advised against use of combined metabolic cofactor supplementation for COVID-19 treatment. - Two so-called super-spreading events in the Boston area â one in an aged care facility and the other at a business conference â have been genetically linked to hundreds of thousands of cases of COVID-19.

 Researchers conducted a phylogenetic analysis of 772 SARS-CoV-2 genomes sampled in Boston early in the pandemic.
 According to their report in Science, analysis of 28 genomes from around 100 cases traced to an international business conference held in late February found two key variants of SARS-CoV-2.
 Unique alleles from these variants then spread throughout Massachusetts and the researchers estimated they were linked to around 330,000 cases across the US.